elipousson/presentations/2016-07-12-explore-101-outreach.md

 - is **relevant**
 - is **enjoyable**

+Note:

-Note: Sam Ham uses the acronym TORE for short.
+Sam Ham uses the acronym TORE for short.
+This approach is used by museum educators, tour guides, park rangers, and others.

 --